tphyahoo/op_energy_db/pg_repo/README.md

 This setup builds an analytics environment in PostgreSQL and python3.
 Prerequisites  (will change)

-* Postgresql installed on a suitable host *nix, prefer v12+
+* Postgres installed on a suitable host *nix, prefer pg vers 12+

-* SETUP:  Linux user opdev;  Postgresql role opdev  (below)
+* `SETUP` linux user  $NIXUSER;  postgres role  $PGROLE   (below)

-* Regenerate data from base block using a live node OR use a data file seed -> filename btcdata_0000000000.tgz where 00 is unixtime
+* Regenerate chain data from base block using a live node feed  OR read a seed data file -> btcdata_0000000000.tgz   where 00 is unixtime

-* data dir/ contains a data file and a checksum file
+* data_dir/ contains a data file and a checksum file

 * execute these driver scripts to build a minimal OP_ENERGY calculator

      ./import_from_blockchain.sh

-`TBD` add additional historical data, better automation of init
+`TBD` add additional historical data, better automation of init `TBD` modify postgresql.conf to enable connection logging

 ### Create Test Db, Restore from backup ###